-Dates: October 2018 – present
+Dates: October 2018 – December 2019

 Project Title: Optimal spatial targeting of payments for forest-based ecosystem services under climate change and market risks

 The project sought to integrate present and future predictions of species distributional model/ecological niche model outputs with modern portfolio theory to optimize conservation investment in the Appalachian region.
-The research is conducted as a part of a Targeted Postdoctoral Fellowship in Species Distribution and Modeling in the labs of
+The research was conducted as a part of a Targeted Postdoctoral Fellowship in Species Distribution and Modeling in the labs of

 Paul Armsworth, Xingli Giam and Mona Papeş.